anovik/YandexTranslateCSharpSdk/README.md

 https://tech.yandex.com/translate

 Project includes C# library with wrapper methods for Yandex Translate API, Visual Studio unit tests for this library and WPF demo application for library.
+Project also includes .NET Core library, test for it and ASP.NET Core demo application.

 ## How to use